 Large numbers of trafficked people are forced into selling sex every year.
-This is different from sex work, in that trafficked people are forced into selling sex.
-Even in countries where HIV prevalence is low, trafficked people who are forced to sell sex are still vulnerable to HIV infection because they struggle to access condoms, cannot negotiate condom use and are often subjected to violence.26
+Even in countries where HIV prevalence is low, trafficked people who are forced to sell sex are highly vulnerable to HIV infection because they struggle to access condoms, cannot negotiate condom use and are often subjected to violence.31

-However, many emphasise that the relationship between sex work and human trafficking should not be overplayed as it can lead to false or exaggerated anti-sex work arguments and harmful action by the authorities, ultimately undermining HIV prevention for sex workers.28
+However, many emphasise that the relationship between sex work and human trafficking should not be overplayed as it can lead to false or exaggerated anti-sex work arguments and harmful action by authorities, ultimately undermining HIV prevention for sex workers.33

 Young sex workers and HIV

-For example, a study from Ukraine found that 20% of female sex workers were 10-19 years old.
-In parts of sub-Saharan Africa, median HIV prevalence among under 25s is reportedly 11%.29
+For example, a study from Ukraine found that 20% of female sex workers were aged between 10 and 19.38

-Young sex workers face many of the same barriers to HIV prevention as their older counterparts including the inability to negotiate condom use and legal barriers to HIV and sexual health services.
-Young sex workers also lack access to youth-friendly HIV services.30
+Young sex workers face many of the same barriers to HIV prevention as their older counterparts including the inability to negotiate condom use and legal barriers to HIV and sexual health services, which are amplified by their age.40

 Preventing HIV among sex workers